firebase/extensions/firestore-translate-text/README.md

 #### Billing

+#### Billing
+To install an extension, your project must be on the [Blaze (pay as you go) plan](http://firebase.google.com/pricing)

+- You will be charged around $0.01/month for each instance of this extension you install.
-This extension uses other Firebase or Google Cloud Platform services which may have associated charges:
+- This extension uses other Firebase and Google Cloud Platform services, which have associated charges if you exceed the service’s free tier:
   - Cloud Translation API
   - Cloud Firestore
-- Cloud Functions
+  - Cloud Functions (Node.js 10+ runtime.
+[See FAQs](https://firebase.google.com/support/faq#expandable-24))

-When you use Firebase Extensions, you're only charged for the underlying resources that you use.
-Due to the services used by this extension, the Blaze plan is required.
-This extension’s Cloud functions will run on Node.js 10.
-You will be charged a small amount (less than $0.10) when you deploy this extension, including when you make configuration changes and apply future updates.
-[Read FAQs](https://firebase.google.com/support/faq#functions-pricing).

-The Blaze plan also allows you to extend your project with paid Google Cloud Platform features.
-You pay only for the resources that you consume, allowing you to scale with demand.
-The Blaze plan also offers a generous [free tier](https://firebase.google.com/pricing) of usage.

 **Configuration Parameters:**